Many pests cause chewing damage to plants. One of them is the grasshopper.

 Pick the dead ones out and reuse the trap.

-Semaspore Bait is great for killing grasshoppers that are eating plants.
+Essentria IC Pro is excellent for killing grasshoppers that are eating plants.
 It also works against pasture grasshoppers.

 20. Smash Them

 This method works well to get rid of lubber grasshoppers organically.
 If you see them on a hard surface, smash them.
-Stomping them is also a good idea if they are within your foot’s reach.
+Stomping on them is also good if they are within your foot’s reach.

-See also: 25 ways to keep mosquitoes away from your house and yard naturally.
+See also: 25 ways to naturally keep mosquitoes away from your house and yard.

 Takeaway